Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​The Technology domain excels at creating resilient boards of 'Construct' units, supported by powerful Assets and Upgrades.
 The core strategy revolves around leveraging subtype synergies to create an unbreachable wall that grinds the opponent down with 'Impact' damage and efficient attacks.

 ​Synergy Chain: A player deploys the Leader Director-General Axiom, whose passive grants all other 'Construct' units 'Steadfast'.
-They then deploy Foreman 44, whose passive gives other 'Construct' units \+1 Defense.
-Now, a board of otherwise simple units like Sentry Turret and Maintenance Frame becomes a formidable defensive line that is both difficult to move (Steadfast) and hard to destroy (+1 Defense).
-This durable board can then be supported by Assets like Automated Foundry to generate more 'Construct' tokens or Tactical Uplink to grant all Constructs \+1 Attack, shifting from defense to offense.
+They then deploy Vanguard Phalanx to establish a solid Front Row.
+Now, a board of otherwise simple units becomes a formidable defensive line that is both difficult to move (Steadfast) and hard to destroy (\+1 Defense).
+This durable board can then be supported by Assets like Construct Fabricator to generate more 'Construct' tokens or Tactical Uplink to grant all Constructs \+1 Attack, shifting from defense to offense.

 ​The Psionic Web (Psionics)